Dealing with disruption

 What you will find in this book

-- an overview of what research tells us
+- an overview of what research tells us about disruption in adoption;

-- a consideration of alternative models
+- a consideration of alternative models to the most common form of disruption meeting;

-- an exploration of the impact of disruption on all concerned
+- an exploration of the impact of disruption on all concerned;

 A comprehensive book, the layout is clear and the case examples pertinent.
 The text is both purposeful and sensitive.
 There are many things I like about this book: The detailed information on preparing for, undertaking, and writing up a disruption meeting; the comprehensive chapter on the impact of disruption for all involved.
 The appendices also contain excellent information e.g. an example of a disruption report.
 This book is highly recommended.